jtanderson/kayako-equipment-tracker/README.md

 * mod_rewrite - see this [Codeigniter Wiki entry](http://codeigniter.com/wiki/mod_rewrite)
 * mod_cache - to serve resources faster and more efficiently

-You will also need PHP 5 with CURL, and MySQL.
+You will also need PHP 5 with cURL, and MySQL.

 One can find my vhost configuration files under the /etc folder to use as a guide.
 You should delete these from your production environment along with the /installation folder after you get the site set up.